 Pull carefully but resolutely and repeatedly the string with your fingers while tuning it for the first time (see faq 31).

 Concerning the ‘cutting effect’ follow the suggestions given for gut strings at faq 19.
-The white colour is simply a commercial choice, an image.

 What were typical string quartet stringings in the 18th and 19th centuries?